The best Australian holidays for over 50s

 Since 1950, Toowoomba has greeted Spring with an infusion of colour and creativity not only in private gardens but also the town’s magnificent parks and gardens.
 Come and delight your senses in the Garden City as there is no better "blooming place"!

-As you travel the southern regions of Western Australia and across the Nullarbor—one of this country’s epic road journeys—you’ll appreciate a land of contrasts.
+As you travel the southern regions of Western Australia and across the Nullarbor one of this country’s epic road journeys you’ll appreciate a land of contrasts.
 See the beauty in the colourful accents of wildflowers, stark landscapes and enormous mines.
+Spend some time in the Southern Forests, Margaret River and Albany, before climbing Wave Rock and crossing the Nullarbor, watching for whales in the Bight.

 Brisbane is the capital of the sunshine state and gateway to the creative Sunshine Coast Hinterland, the stunning beaches and nature of Stradbroke Island and the magnificent rainforest and drop of Queen Mary Falls.
 Staying right on South Bank, we are in the perfect position for Brisbane Festival’s Riverfire fireworks display, and close to numerous galleries, museums, restaurants and gardens along the Brisbane River.